John-Abbott-College/4A8-Notes/03_Using_Existing_Tests_for_a_Project_Calendar.md

-# Create Test Files for a Project
+# Using Existing Test Files for a Project

 **Console (.NET)**

 > Note… instructions are for Microsoft Visual Studio **Enterprise** 2022 Version 17.4.24.
 It may be slightly different for different versions of Visual Studio.

-## Tutorial

-Useful [tutorial](https://docs.microsoft.com/en-us/visualstudio/test/walkthrough-creating-and-running-unit-tests-for-managed-code?view=vs-2019) on testing (but we are using a different test project, XUnit).
-A little outdated, but very informative.

-A good read on testing basics: [Unit testing fundamentals](https://learn.microsoft.com/en-us/visualstudio/test/unit-test-basics?view=vs-2019)

 ## Create Test Project